 Robotic and Laparoscopic Urologic Surgery

-UF Health Urology is ranked as the #2 urology program in Florida and #24 in the nation by U.S. News & World Report.
+UF Health Shands Hospital is ranked as the #24 urology program in the nation by U.S. News & World Report.

 Since 1990, laparoscopic and more recently robotic surgery has become main stream as minimally invasive surgical alternatives for many urologic conditions including both benign and cancerous conditions.